-LAW-D 802 In-House Corporate Counsel Externship (Eli Lilly and Company) (1-2 cr.)
-P: Closely Held Business Organizations (DN645) or Publicly Traded Corporations (DN646).
+LAW-D 802 MOBI, Corporate Counsel Externship (2-3 cr.)

 This externship placement provides students with the experience and insight derived from working in the in-house legal department of a business corporation.
-These include drafting and reviewing contracts, engaging in legal research and preparing memoranda regarding business law issues confronting the corporation, and otherwise assisting in legal work typical of that performed by corporate counsel.
+These include drafting and reviewing commercial leases, engaging in legal research and preparing memoranda regarding federal, state and local regulatory issues confronting the corporation, reviewing marketing approaches for law compliance, and otherwise assisting in legal work typical of that performed by corporate counsel.